graziano-giuliani/CHyM-roff/README.md

 $$\frac{\partial A}{\partial t} + \frac{\partial Q}{\partial x} = q_c$$

-where qc is the water per length unit calculated from the input runoff.
+where $q_c$ is the water per length unit calculated from the input runoff.